metova/MetovaAnalytics/Documentation/Metadata.md

     * `"plugged in, at 100%"`
     * `"unknown"`
 * `AnalyticsEvent.MetadataKey.DeviceState.batteryLevel`: Charge level of the battery at the time the event is created, represented as a floating-point value between 0 (fully depleted) and 1 (fully charged).

-### Device Info

-These keys contain information about the user's device.

-* `AnalyticsEvent.MetadataKey.DeviceInfo.deviceModel`: The idiomatic Apple model name for the device.
-* `AnalyticsEvent.MetadataKey.DeviceInfo.deviceName`: The common name of the device.
-* `AnalyticsEvent.MetadataKey.DeviceInfo.osName`: The name of the operating system installed on the device.
-* `AnalyticsEvent.MetadataKey.DeviceInfo.osVersion`: The version of the operating system installed on the device.

 ### Preferred Localization